The Crowd (1928)

 In his sobering search for fame and fortune, John is immediately submerged in the new capitalistic, uncaring environment - with its massive confusion and overpowering size.
 The montage of the hustle and bustle of the city symbolizes how engulfed, surrounded, isolated and insignificant he is - everything is shot from his point of view.
 [High skyscrapers and traffic in a bustling, crowded city was a novelty in 1928.]
 From a high angle, crowds of scurrying pedestrians cross the city block at W 45th.
 Cars and bus traffic overwhelm the thoroughfare.
 An endless movement of people, cars, vehicles, and elevated trains speed by.
 Smokestacks spew plumes of white smoke from skyscraper tops and from tugboats in the harbor.
 The camera moves further and further back to encompass the exhilarating scope and vastness of the city, filled with beehives of workers.
 Then, aimed at the top of a tall office building, it rotates in a dizzying clockwise turn.

 One of the greatest impressionistic tracking shots in all of cinematic history begins at the street level.
 The majestic shot tilts upward and smoothly travels up the flat outside surface of a stone wall of a multi-windowed skyscraper - one of many in the city.
 Suddenly, the office building rises and straightens up outside one floor, and transports the viewer directly into one of its windows.
 In a dissolve, the camera slides through the window into a large room filled with a monotonous criss-crossing of hundreds of rows of identical office desks and workers.
-The camera sweeps across the infinite sea of anonymous, business-attired insurance company paper-pushers until it zooms in on our hero - one of many wage-slaves seated amidst hundreds of other obedient and cowed clerks.
+The camera sweeps across the infinite sea of toiling, anonymous and faceless, business-attired insurance company paper-pushers until it zooms in on our hero - one of many wage-slaves seated amidst hundreds of other obedient and cowed clerks.
 Another faceless victim of the city, John Sims' (James Murray) desk is labeled (in closeup): "John Sims 137."
-[In The Apartment (1960), director Billy Wilder paid homage to this image of a sea of desks for anonymous workers.]
+[In The Apartment (1960), director Billy Wilder paid homage to this image of a sea of desks in parallel rows for anonymous workers.]

 He has in his hand a torn newspaper ad with an offer for "One Hundred Dollars Cash Prize" if he can win the product-naming contest for the Sylvanian Oil Company in New York: "GIVE US A NAME FOR OUR NEW MOTOR FUEL."
 A few of his clever, inventive ideas are 'Petrol-Pep' and 'Jazz-o-lene.'
 Impatiently, he watches the wall clock - it is a few minutes before 5 pm.
 His life's comings and goings are dictated by the giant time-piece.
 When the minute hand moves to 5, the automaton workers leap up and scurry away from their desks for the exit and swarm through office doors.
 In the washroom, the likeable young office worker freshens up and combs his hair, and is aggravated when told identical things by four different colleagues: "Washin' 'em up, Sims?", "Takin' a wash, Sims?", "Scrubbin' 'em up, Sims?", and "Chasin' the dirt, Sims?"